qmk/qmk_firmware/docs/newbs.md

 Not sure if your keyboard can run QMK?
 If it's a mechanical keyboard you built yourself chances are good it can.
 We support a [large number of hobbyist boards](http://qmk.fm/keyboards/), so even if your current keyboard can't run QMK you shouldn't have trouble finding one to suit your needs.

+If you are simply trying to easily create a keymap and flash it onto your keyboard, please consider using the online [QMK Configurator](https://config.qmk.fm).
+[QMK Configurator](https://config.qmk.fm) is an online graphical user interface allowing you to create a keymap, and compile a keyboard firmware file.
+After compiling this keyboard firmware file, you may follow the [Flashing Firmware](newbs_flashing.md) instructions.

 ## Overview

 There are 6 main sections to this guide: